dymmond/edgy/docs/fields.md

 ddict = obj.composite
 ```

+Limitations:

-Currently the field is always excluded from serialization.
+Currently the compositefield is excluded from serialization and model dumps.
+The contained fields are serialized like the others.

 ##### Parameters